TwistedKnee/ttp.twistedknee.github.io/bscp/web_cache_poisoning.md

 - use a cache buster parameter to avoid poisoning arbitrary users: `?cache=1234`
 - send request of main page until you see a `X-Cache: hit` or `X-Cache: miss` - this means caching is happening
+- if your query parameters are reflected in the response and when changed cause a `X-Cache: miss` in the response they are keyed and you can break out of them
+- test with param miner for possible hidden headers, or get requests information or just to test for any unkeyed value you can use in caching attacks
+- check if the `utm_content` parameter is supported

 ## Labs walkthrough